willzywiec/dissertation/README.md

 # Dissertation

-This repository contains a PDF of my dissertation, as well as modified copies of several scripts that I wrote, which I'm in the process of refactoring to run using PyTorch.
+This repository contains a PDF of my dissertation, as well as modified copies of several scripts I wrote that are included in an appendix.

-While I was working on this project, breakers in my old apartment regularly popped open, so I maintained the source code in the cloud with a hardware backup and wrote several Python and R scripts to automate a lot of saving/reloading processes that are no longer necessary.
+Running **source/notebook.Rmd** as-is builds a coupled Bayesian network and neural network metamodel and estimates process criticality accident risk. 🤯

-Running **source/notebook.Rmd** as-is will generate approximately 85 GB of data, which is saved to the **test** folder.
-To avoid saving this data directly to your main hard drive, I recommend moving the **test** folder to an external hard drive and modifying the **test.dir** path on line 51 of **source/notebook.Rmd**.
+These scripts generate approximately 85 GB of data, which is saved to the **test** folder.
+To avoid saving this data directly to your computer, I recommend moving the **test** folder to an external hard drive and modifying the **test.dir** path on line 51 of **source/notebook.Rmd**.

 ## Prerequisites
 Python 3.7+